-Eighth and ninth grade applicants who are interested in our program must fill out the Department of Education’s High School Application.
-Please ask your guidance counselor for this form.
-Students who are applying from private or parochial schools are advised to speak with your school’s principal or headmaster to obtain a Department of Education High School Application.
+Eighth grade applicants who are interested in our program must fill out the Department of Education’s High School Application on MySchools.
+Please ask your guidance counselor for additional information about the high school ranking website.
+Students who are applying from private or parochial schools are advised to speak with your school’s principal or headmaster for guidance.
 Students may rank up to 12 non-specialized programs/schools on the Department of Education High School Application in addition to the specialized and audition high schools.
 Please note that students who apply to both BHSEC Manhattan and BHSEC Queens must list these as two separate choices.
 Please review program/school choices and carefully prioritize the list.
-We strongly recommend that you seek advice from your guidance counselor and review the NYC High School Directory before ranking programs
+We strongly recommend that you seek advice from your guidance counselor and review the NYC High School Directory before ranking programs.

 The following is required of all students who apply to BHSEC Queens: